About the census

-The 1911 census has recently been made available on the Internet at www.1911census.co.uk although the normal release on microfiche will not take place until January 2012.
+The 1911 census has been made available on the Internet at www.1911census.co.uk, although the normal release on microfiche did not take place until January 2012.
 In this census, for the first time, we are able to look at the original forms that were completed by individuals.
 The enumerators' books have only been used where the forms are unavailable.

 Census Dates for Available Censuses

 (the census was always taken on a Sunday from 1831)